 "Amalfi Coast" is the part of the coastline that extends from Positano to Vietri sul Mare through Amalfi.
 In this tour, we will travel along the first part of Amalfi Coast from Vietri sul Mare to Amalfi and discover some of the most beautiful treasures of region Campania.

 So, let's start from Vietri sul Mare, known and appreciated for the uniqueness and beauty of its pottery.
 This fishing village houses an interesting museum, which is specially dedicated to pottery.
 Also, the St.John Cathedral is a real must.
 Leaving Vietri sul Mare we take the SS (state highway) 163, commonly called the "Costiera Amalfitana", (Amalfi Coast) towards Cetara.

 Cetara is located at the foot of Mount Falerio, in the Regional Park of Lattari Mounts.
 This fishing village offers visitors the beauty of its harbor and the picturesque alleys of its historic center.
 Pay a visit to the ancient Baroque-style Church of St. Peter the Apostle and to the Church of St. Francis, where two magnificent works by Marco Benincasa are preserved: the "Deposition and Heaven" and the "Trinity".

 Continuing our journey along the "Costiera Amalfitana", we reach Maiori, which is located in the valley of the river Reginna.
 Its heart is "Corso Reginna", the main street of this fishing village with many nineteenth-century noble palaces and the Church of San Rocco.
 This avenue leads to the Promenade Amendola, which gives us the opportunity to enjoy the beautiful scenery of the coast.
-The Church of "Santa Maria a Mare" is just a few steps from here, where you can visit many valuable art works.
-It takes its name after the thirteen-century statue of the Virgin Mary located on the beach of the village.
+The Church of "Santa Maria a Mare" is just a few steps from here, where you can visit many valuable artworks.
+It takes its name from the thirteen-century statue of the Virgin Mary located on the beach of the village.